pablodecm/phd_thesis/src/102_chapter_2.md

 to reach the outer tracking systems (i.e. muon detecting system).
-Furthermore, the detecting volume far away from the interaction region is much larger and hence the density of particle trajectories are considerably lower.
+Furthermore, the detecting volume far away from the interaction region is much larger and hence the density of particle trajectories is considerably lower.
 The sparse particle hits in each of the muon detector systems are linked to form tracks that can be combined using a Kalman filter, similarly to what is done for the inner tracker as described earlier this section.
 To increase